What To Do When You're Depressed

 Pass me some pizza, will you?

-Note: Thanks to the overwhelming response to this post and its companion piece, I'm actually writing a book that covers this and a whole lot more, with the same honest tone.
+Note: Thanks to the overwhelming response to this post and its companion piece (a million readers from 193 countries?!), I've actually written a book that covers this and a whole lot more, with the same honest tone.